 That sounds horrific, and it is.
 It is also the reality of warfare, ever since Cain slew Abel.
 Guerrilla warfare is hardly recent, it is only recently effective.
 Alexander, Julius Caesar, Napoleon – and oh yes, Hitler – had very effective ways for dealing with guerrillas.
 And rebels.
 And dissenters.

 Wipe them all out.
 As some American soldiers said during the Viet Nam War, “Kill ’em all and let God sort ’em out.”
+Which was the approach in the My Lai massacre.
 Look at the casualties from warfare.
-Civilians have almost always died in greater numbers than combatants.
+Civilians have almost always died in greater numbers than combatants; that is the reality of warfare.

 We don’t realize this because throughout history we have glorified warfare, and ignored the realities.
 Watch a war movie (other than Saving Private Ryan), play a war game.
 Not much blood or dismemberment.
 No civilian deaths either, except by rare, regrettable accident.
 We ignore the necessary, and messy, realities of warfare.
 Horror, like guerrilla tactics, isn’t recent.